 Use your answer options to increase understanding

 Include in your answers what you feel might be common misunderstandings.
 Identifying misconceptions is one of the greatest values of using i>clickers.

 Test higher-level understanding rather than mere factual recall

 The more thought-provoking the question, the greater the value i>clickers can have in stimulating discussion and assessing understanding.
 You might ask students to apply a concept just presented to a new situation.
 Or you could have students relate a new concept to a previously taught concept.
 You might test students’ interpretations of a case study or the results of a laboratory experiment.

-Take advantage of the integration between i>clicker and Blackboard Vista
+Take advantage of the integration between i>clicker and canvas

-i>grader can export data that can be uploaded into Blackboard Vista gradebook.
+i>grader can export data that can be uploaded into Canvas.
 This allows students to view them and makes i>clicker even more effective at providing two-way feedback.
 Please ask your support contact in IDeS for assistance in getting started with this.

 Take excused absences and other exceptions into account

 i>grader does not allow for the editing of scores, but it can export them into a file you can open and edit in Excel.
 Plan in advance for ways you might want to adjust calculations or provide alternatives if students are ever away, forget i>clickers, etc.